Eaborg/Scoundrel/README.md

 # Intro
 This is my first proper project - creating an implementation of the "Scoundrel" card game using the Monogame framework in C#, with some additional QOL features.
 As it's my first project, it's architechture, readability and implementation are likely questionable.
 If you have any suggestions to fix it or any of the code, please don't hesitate to let me know.
+This github repository was made a ways into the development.
+Thus, the initial commit is a bit beefy, and this repo doesn't have all of the development history.

 For more info on Scoundrel, visit http://stfj.net/art/2011/Scoundrel.pdf
 The current art asset pack used is the "(Pixel) Poker cards" asset pack by IvoryRed, which can be found at https://ivoryred.itch.io/pixel-poker-cards